Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       v.  deletechannel : Calls server api to delete channel

 ###5.
 Actions related to Canned Response:

-      Following actions are related to fetch and create canned responses.
-      They will return canned response details to reducer
+Following actions are related to fetch and create canned responses.They will return canned response details to reducer

       i.  createResponse : Calls server api to create canned response ii. editResponse : Calls server api to edit canned response details